-When you begin to realize that you can shift your focus, you reclaim your power, you are free to imagine how things could be different.
+When you realize you can shift your focus, you reclaim your power; you are free to imagine how things could be different.

 True realization and the integration that follows can be a lengthy process.

 4.)
 Expand Your Knowledge Base

 Books give you a window into the world of someone else and are full of knowledge, wisdom and valuable insights.

-If you’re more of an auditory learner, or constantly on the go, try listening to podcasts and audios from subjects that you’re curious to know more about.
+If you’re more of an auditory learner, or constantly on the go, try listening to podcasts and audiobooks.

 Podcasts have had an appreciable impact on the way I think about and live my life.